-Only shareholders who owned shares of our common stock at the close of business on June 18, 2021, the Record Date for the Annual Meeting, can vote at the Annual Meeting.
-As of the close of business on the Record Date, we had 6,767,703 shares of common stock outstanding and entitled to vote.
-Each holder of common stock is entitled to one vote for each share held as of the Record Date.
+Only shareholders who owned shares of our common stock at the close of business on July 6, 2022, the Record Date for the Annual Meeting, can vote at the Annual Meeting.
+As of the close of business on the Record Date, we had 6,280,721 shares of common stock outstanding and entitled to vote.
+Each holder of common stock is entitled to one vote on each matter to be voted upon at the Annual Meeting for each share held as of the Record Date.
 There is no cumulative voting in the election of directors.